Self-employed mortgage guide

 – You choose the wrong lender

 Different lenders have different lending criteria.
 For example, some will limit the size of loans they’ll lend to self-employed mortgage applicants.
-So don’t just go to your bank.
-If you’re self-employed, speak to a fee-free mortgage broker who’ll look at your circumstances and match you to the mortgage lender most likely to accept your application.
+So if you’re self-employed, get fee-free advice from a mortgage broker who will find the best mortgage for you.

 How common are self-employed mortgages?